Research Scientist

 Biography

-Scott Pattison, PhD, is a social scientist who has been studying and supporting STEM education and learning since 2003, as an educator, program and exhibit developer, evaluator, and researcher.
-His current work focuses on engagement, learning, and interest and identity development in free-choice and out-of-school environments, including museums, community-based organizations, and everyday settings.
+Scott Pattison, PhD, has been studying and supporting STEM education and learning since 2003, as an educator, program and exhibit developer, evaluator, and researcher.
+His current work focuses on engagement, learning, and interest development in free-choice and out-of-school environments, including museums, community-based organizations, and everyday contexts.
 Dr. Pattison specializes in using qualitative and quantitative methods to investigate the processes and mechanisms of learning in naturalistic settings.
-He has partnered with numerous educational and community organizations across the country to support learning for diverse communities.
+As Co-Director of the Center for Equitable Family STEM Learning at TERC, he has partnered with families, educators, and organizations across the country to support more just and equitable STEM education systems.

 Education